authorjapps/zerocode/README.md

 > Making your test-driven API development efficient, accurate, fast and fun.

-Keep things simple, Zerocode alleviates the need of writing `code` for test assertions and boiler plate wrappers.
-It empowers the automation testers as well as developers to build up test scenario steps effortlessly, with sending payload and asserting the entire or part of the result as JSON `as it is`.
+Zerocode empowers the automation testers as well as developers to build up test scenario steps effortlessly, with sending/receiving payload and asserting the response as JSON.
 The repititive tasks of the everyday automation have been taken care optimally at the framework level, enabling you to focus on the business scenarios, user journeys and acceptance criterias acuurately.

 Supported testing frameworks:
  * [JUnit](http://junit.org)